 Skip to main content Skip to secondary navigation

+Welcome!
 The Framily and Mental Health Lab is led by Dr. Ranak Trivedi.
 "Framily" include family members and friends who are like family.
 Our lab focuses on disease management by patients and the framily who care for them.
 More specifically, the lab aims to identify barriers and facilitators of chronic illness self-management, understand dyadic relationships between patients and caregivers in managing chronic illnesses, developing framily centered self-management programs, and create culturally attuned approaches to disease management.

 Some women in the Department of Psychiatry and Behavioral Sciences at Stanford Medicine were asked to share their stories - what advice they would give someone starting in the field, what well-being strategies they use, and what inspires them.